tiferrei/PEDASI/docs/source/guide_provider.rst

  3. Select *Create* to register the new application within PEDASI, and you'll be presented with an overview page for that application, with a new API key

-The API key is what will be used by the developer to authenticate with PEDASI from their application.
+The API key is what will be used by the developer to authenticate with PEDASI from their application, with the application acting as a user within the system.

 Updating an Application